-We left the studio having had far more than our five a day and with the natural energy to begin the edit.
-In the edit we experimented with speed ramping to inject further energy in to the edit.
+We left the studio having had far more than our five a day and with the natural energy to start editing the video.
+In our post production studio we experimented with speed ramping to inject further energy.
 Speed ramping is the process of manipulating the speed of a video clip by accelerating and decelerating its realtime speed.

 The end result was a fast-paced, high octane whizz through the features and benefits of the product that felt more persuasive and compelling than a stand-alone tutorial.
 The ultimate proof?
 Tom bought one…

 The final cut

 The kit list

 Handheld Rig & Slider